thisconnect/port/readme.md

 2. Listens for an incoming socket connection.
 3. Connects to on the write port.

-Each of the 3 steps are individually executed depending on the configuraion options.
+Each of the 3 steps are individually executed depending on the configuration.

 ```js
 pd.create();